 Social Theory is more than a reader.
-Feminists, race theorists, decolonizing leaders, and others, are thoughtfully introduced by Charles Lemert’s commentaries.
+Feminists, race theorists, decolonizing leaders, and others are thoughtfully introduced by Charles Lemert’s substantial commentaries.
 Social Theory has always sought to keep up with the new while respecting the old—from Durkheim and Weber to Latinx and LGBTQ pioneers.
-When the book first appeared it was, it was, as it remains, a collection of selections from who have changed how we think about social things.
-Today, as the world is threatened by global wave of anti-democratic movements, Social Theory adds a new early section to remind us of the origins of democratic values in 1700s.
-Then too, a new concluding section that focuses the theoretical mind on just how, in the 2020s, social theorists are rethinking the world as it is in order better to understand and resist the menace of anti-democratic movements.
+When the book first appeared it was, as it remains, a collection of selections from those who have changed how we think about social things.
+Today, as the world is threatened by a global wave of anti-democratic movements, Social Theory adds a new early section to remind us of the origins of democratic values in the 1700s.
+A new concluding section focuses the theoretical mind on how, in the 2020s, social theorists are rethinking the world in order to better understand and resist the menace of anti-democratic movements.

 Table of Contents

 Social Foundations of Modern Democracy